top of page

 BIOGRAPHY

-Sofía Rocha (b.
-1996) writes music of uncompromising emotional intensity while exploring cognition, randomness, rhythm, and counterpoint within post-tonal frameworks.
-She writes for all manner of performing forces instrumental, vocal and electronic.
-Winner of the 2022 Hermitage Prize at the Aspen Music Festival and a 2022 Copland House Residency Award, her upcoming projects include newly commissioned works for the Emory University Symphony Orchestra, International Contemporary Ensemble in collaboration with the New World Symphony, and the New York Youth Symphony via their First Music Commissioning program.
-Sofía’s first orchestral work, Replier, was chosen as the winner of the 2020 New England Philharmonic annual call-for-scores and received its premiere in Spring of 2022.
-The experience of Replier was described as ‘unforgettable’ and evocative of ‘the feeling of being confronted with something unknowably vast’ (The Boston Globe) as well as ‘music at its most elemental’ (The Boston Classical Review).
-She has also received honors from ASCAP, ACO/Earshot, Earplay New Music Ensemble, Princess Galyani Vadhana Institute of Music Youth Orchestra, OM/NI Composition Competition and Tenebrae New Music Ensemble.
-She has worked with ensembles including the Arditti Quartet, JACK Quartet, Fifth House Ensemble, Aspen Contemporary Ensemble, New York Youth Symphony, DeCoda, loadbang, Brentano String Quartet, Castle of our Skins, Transient Canvas, Hypercube, arx duo, and Duo Entre-Nous as well as numerous solo performers.
+Sofía’s first orchestral work, Replier, was described as ‘unforgettable’ and evocative of ‘the feeling of being confronted with something unknowably vast’ (The Boston Globe) as well as ‘music at its most elemental’ (The Boston Classical Review).
+She has also received honors from NATS, the New York Youth Symphony/First Music Commission program, the New England Philharmonic, Earplay New Music Ensemble, Princess Galyani Vadhana Institute of Music Youth Orchestra, OM/NI Composition Competition and Tenebrae New Music Ensemble.
+She has worked with ensembles including the Arditti Quartet, JACK Quartet, Fifth House Ensemble, Music from Copland House, arx duo, Hub New Music, Aspen Contemporary Ensemble, New York Youth Symphony, DeCoda, loadbang, Brentano String Quartet, Castle of our Skins, Transient Canvas, Hypercube, and Duo Entre-Nous, as well as numerous solo performers.

 bottom of page